SuviMaria/Chess-GUI-C-Qt/chess/README.txt

 CHESS GUI C++ QT - A graphical chess game written in C++ using the Qt framework.

 Final project for course "Programming 3" 2025 in the Tampere University.
-Chess piece images were provided as part of the course material.
+Chess piece images were provided as part of the course material as well as the classes chessboard and chesspiece.

 ENG